DionyTaken/Biruni/README.md

 # Biruni University
-This repository contains the things I have studied at Biruni University.
+This repository contains the things I am studying at Biruni University.